EMERGING MARKETS-Latam stocks plummet on euro worry, Walmex

 The drop mostly wiped out the year-to-date gain in Walmex shares.
 Walmex, in which Wal-Mart Stores has a majority stake, had gained about 12 percent this year and reached record highs two weeks ago.

-Chile's IPSA index dropped 0.94 percent to 4,551.45 points, its largest singled day drop in seven weeks.
+Chile's IPSA index notched its biggest intraday decline of the year, falling 1.2 percent to 4,539.90, giving up Friday's gains.

-Industrial conglomerate Copec lost 2.67 percent, leading the index lower.
-Meantime, steel and iron ore producer CAP declined 1.
-94 pe rcent.
+Industrial conglomerate Copec lost 2 percent, leading the index lower, while retailer Falabella slipped 1.3 percent.